vidjil/vidjil/doc/admin.md

 Admins can add new pre-processes, and users can select a pre-process if they are allowed to.

 Warning:
-Adding externl program may bring additional security or performance issues.
+Adding an external program may bring additional security or performance issues.
-Be sure of scripts that you add before putting them on a production server.
+Make sure you trust scripts you need to add before putting them on a production server.

 ### Adding a pre-process